Double-End Queues with Non-Poisson Inputs and Their Effective Algorithms: Numerical Examples

 0.3cm

-In what follows we give a numerical example to compare the results of this paper with those given by the multi-layer MMFF method given in Wu and He (2021) and by the diffusion method given in Liu et al. (2014).
-Note that the interarrival times of two sides in their paper were taken as
+In what follows we further give a numerical example to compare the results of this paper with that given by the multi-layer MMFF method given in Wu and He \cite{WuH:2020} and by the diffusion method given in Liu et al. \cite{Liu:2014}.
+We assume that the interarrival times of the arrival processes intwo sides are taken as follows:

 Case one: The two exponential distributions with parameters $\lambda_{1}=1$ and $\lambda_{2}=2$, respectively.

 Case two: The two Erlang distributions of order $2$ whose parameters are given by $2\lambda_{1}=2$ and $2\lambda_{2}=4$, respectively.